efnats/chiamerge/README.md

 Open a terminal
 `git clone https://github.com/efnats/chiamerge.git`

 `cd chiamerge`

 `./install.sh`

 Open chiamerge with an editor and check the configuration settings.
 The default is to use ext4, but you can change it to xfs.

 `lsblk`to see your currently installed disks.
 Make sure all disks that you would like to prepare are unmounted

-`./chiamerge --chia-init-disk sda-sdf sdi sdaa-sdab` This will guide you through the process of formatting and labelling all your selected disks.
+`./chiamerge --chia-init-disk sda-sdf sdi sdaa-sdab`

+This will guide you through the process of formatting and labelling all your selected disks.
 In this case we have chosen 9 disks.

+`systemctl start mnt-garden.mount`

-Now we want to mount our disks and create the mergerfs mount /mnt/garden `systemctl start mnt-garden.mount`
+To mount our disks and create the mergerfs mount /mnt/garden

 check in `/mnt/garden/serial` and count the number of files to verify the correct amount of disks is in the mergerfs mountpoint